Tula-gingerbread/artix-useful-packages/README.md

  - make all packages (exclude AUR favorite packages)

 key.asc: <br>
  - My GNU PG public key in ascii.
-I don't know why it here
+All packages are signed with this key

 README.md: <br>
  - READIT